MWRuszczycky/JSets/README.md

 ## To Do

-* Read pubmed data from a text file so downloading is not necessary
 * List journal set numbers and dates without issue information
 * Space journal sets out with specified lead time
-* Configure new references from pubmed?
+* Configure new references using PubMed if possible
 * Basic table of contents style with no selection javascript
-* Remove unnecessary output styles (e.g., Markdown)
 * Write more tests
+* Add user name, pubmed key and email to configuration for making PubMed requests and messaging in the toc selections
+* Make ranking output a separate command where the selected citations are downloaded directly